Mario-Zarco/mario-zarco.github.io/about.md

 <p align='justify'>

 I am a scholar of color raised in the hoods of Mexico City.
-I have been living in Tāmaki Makaurau, Aotearoa, for almost six years.
-At the moment, I am looking for a postdoctoral position.
+I lived in Tāmaki Makaurau, Aotearoa, for six years and am now based in Sapporo, Japan.

 <br>
 <br>

 I am a mechatronic engineer by profession turned cognitive scientist.
 I earned my bachelor's and master's degrees from the National Autonomous University of Mexico and completed my PhD at the University of Auckland.
+I am now working as a postdoctoral researcher at the Hokkaido University Center for Human Nature, Artificial Intelligence, and Neuroscience.

 </p>